sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 *To migrate HTML from a Marketing Campaigns template or email into a new email:*

-1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and locate the campaign you wish to migrate.
+1. Navigate to [Marketing](https://sendgrid.com/marketing_campaigns/ui/campaigns) and click **Campaigns**.
-1. Hover over the action menu until the icons appear and select the **Export HTML** icon.
+1. Locate the campaign you wish to migrate and hover over the action menu until the icons appear and select the **Export HTML** icon.
    The campaign HTML downloads to the folder specified on your computer.
-1. Navigate to the Automation dashboard.
+1. Navigate to the Automation or Single Sends dashboard.
-1. Locate the Automation you want to add the exported email to and hover over the action menu.
+1. Click into the Automation you want to edit and find the email you want to add the exported HTML to.
+For Single Sends, click directly into the email you want to add the exported HTML to.
-1. Select **Add Email Content**.
+1. Hover over the action menu and select **Add Email Content**.
 ![]({{root_url}}/img/add_email_content.png "Add email content")
-8. Select **Blank Template**.
+6. Select **Blank Template**.
-9. Select the code editor.
+7. Select the code editor.
-10. Paste the HTML you copied from the downloaded file into the code editor and then click **Preview**.
+8. Paste the HTML you copied from the downloaded file into the code editor and then click **Preview**.

 *To migrate HTML from a Marketing Campaigns template or email into a pre-existing email:*

-1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and locate the campaign you wish to migrate.
+1. Navigate to [Marketing](https://sendgrid.com/marketing_campaigns/ui/campaigns) and click **Campaigns**.
-1. Hover over the action menu until the icons appear and select the **Export HTML** icon.
+1. Locate the campaign you wish to migrate and hover over the action menu until the icons appear and select the **Export HTML** icon.
    The campaign HTML downloads to the folder specified on your computer.
-1. Navigate to the Automation dashboard.
+1. Navigate to the Automation or Single Sends dashboard.
-1. Locate the Automation you want to add the exported email to and hover over the action menu.
+1. Click into the Automation you want to edit and find the email you want to add the exported HTML to.
+For Single Sends, click directly into the email you want to add the exported HTML to.
-1. Select **Edit**.
+1. Hover over the action menu and select **Edit**.
 ![]({{root_url}}/img/automation-email-edit.png "Edit email content")
-8. Select **Build**.
+6. Select **Build**.
-9. Click **Advanced**, and then select **Import** to the right of *Import Drag & Drop HTML*.
+7. Click **Advanced**, and then select **Import** to the right of *Import Drag & Drop HTML*.
-10. Paste the HTML you copied from the downloaded file into the code editor and then click **Preview**.
+8. Paste the HTML you copied from the downloaded file into the code editor and then click **Preview**.

 ### Migrating Contact Lists